codevise/pageflow/CONTRIBUTING.md

 variables `$PAGEFLOW_DB_USER` AND `PAGEFLOW_DB_PASSWORD`.
 By default
 `"root"` and the empty password are used.

+Use the binstubs to invoke the Ruby test suite

+    $ bin/rspec

+or the headless browser based Javascript test suite

+    $ bin/teaspoon

+PhantomJS has to be installed on the system.

 Pageflow can run its test suite against Rails 4.0 and 4.1 applications.
 The dummy app is created by a Rails template using the `pageflow:install` generator.
 There are two ways to specify the Rails